 PRESIDENTIAL CANDIDATE POLICY COMPARISON: INFRASTRUCTURE

 Biden’s position on infrastructure funding fundamentally echoes that of President Trump, but with even more aggressive plans to fund existing projects.
-Biden hopes to spark the “second great railroad revolution” by enhancing our rail network to accommodate more public and freight transportation.
-He believes this will not only create jobs and provide the economy stable footing, but also lower emissions and fossil fuel consumption.
+Joe Biden promises second great railroad revolution, as quoted by him, by enhancing our rail network to accommodate more public and freight transportation.
+He believes this will not only create jobs and provide the economy with stable footing, but also lower emissions and fossil fuel consumption.

 In total, Biden’s infrastructure mindset is more progressive than the opposing party.
 Things like smart electricity grids, more advanced efficiency technology, and aggressive electric vehicle funding just scratch the surface of things that Biden has discussed throughout his campaign.